lisongxu/CSCE156-Project-DB/README.md

 Write your Java program to correctly show the necessary information in each window (e.g., list of posts in the *Post Window*).
 The exact format of the windows can differ from the provided screenshots.

 You will write all the code from scratch.
-Define appropriate Java classes, such as
+You are recommended to follow the JDBC lecture slides to define appropriate Java classes, such as
 * `Main.java` as the main class for ease of execution by LAs
 * `Database.java` containing database connection parameters for easy debugging and modification by LAs.
+* Two classes (one for data and the other for database access) for each table
+* Two classes (one for query result and the other for database access) for each complex query.
+* View.java for interacting with the users

 ```Java
 public class Database {